Here are some key facts:

 Pregnancy happens when sperm reaches an egg and fertilises it.
 The POP pill works in two ways to interrupt this process:

-When you first start the POP pill you will usually be given a three month supply to see how you get on.
+When you first start the POP pill you will usually be given a three month supply.
 Follow up appointments and reviews are then usually every 6-12 months providing there are no issues.
-You can always return to the clinic at any time if you are worried about anything or would like to discuss changing to a different type of POP pill or other form of contraception.
+You can return to the clinic at any time if you are worried about anything.

 You take one pill every day from your pack.
 Depending on the type of pill you are taking this will need to be within either three or 12 hours of the same time each day.
 With the POP pill you don’t have a break between packs (as with some types of the combined pill), and when you have finished the pack, you start taking the next pack the next day.